roniktiwari/Spring-blog-application/README.md

 when you add <dependecncy> springboot-stater-security </dependency> in the pom.xml file , it will download all the spring security related jars in the callpath
+In order to configure.

+WebSecurityConfigurerAdapter is a class which implements WebSecurityConfigurer interface which provide default spring security configuration. we can overide some of the method of the method to customise default security configuration.

+The disadvantage of basic auth is that we need to send username and password in every request